London GP a distant dream despite hype

 “I‘m not sure you would be able to close down London for a grand prix but it’s a nice idea though,” added the 32-year-old who has yet to stand on the podium of his home grand prix.

-Bookmakers William Hill were sceptical.
+Bookmakers William Hill were skeptical.
 They offered odds of 1/33 that there would be no race in London until at least 2016.

 “The idea of a London Grand Prix is a great one in theory but in practice it will take a great deal of preparation and we cannot see it happening for some time,” said a spokesman.